ajdrebin/Sportsium/README.md

 and you are in!

 ### Development
-All of these actions are to take place in the django_project folder since we will be using mange.py as our CLI.
+The following actions should take place in the django_project folder since we will be using mange.py as our CLI.
 ```
 ├── django_project
     ├── django_project (folder)